inpe-cdsr/catalog/README.md

 - `NGINX_PORT`: which port Nginx will run inside the container, such as `80` or `8080`.

-#### dgi_catalog_portal
+#### dgi_catalog_frontend

-[dgi_catalog_portal](https://github.com/inpe-cdsr/catalog-frontend) is a service that contains all front-end application.
+[dgi_catalog_frontend](https://github.com/inpe-cdsr/catalog-frontend) is a service that contains all front-end application.
 You can build its Docker image [here](https://github.com/inpe-cdsr/catalog-frontend).

 Existing volumes in development mode:

-  - `/app`: this folder needs to point to the [catalog-frontend](https://github.com/inpe-cdsr/catalog-frontend) source code, that is the [portal/](https://github.com/inpe-cdsr/catalog-frontend/tree/master/portal) folder.
+  - `/app`: this folder needs to point to the [catalog-frontend](https://github.com/inpe-cdsr/catalog-frontend) source code, that is the [portal](https://github.com/inpe-cdsr/catalog-frontend/tree/master/portal) folder.

-Environment variables file is named as `./env_files/portal.env` and its variables are:
+Environment variables file is named as `./env_files/frontend.env` and its variables are:

 - `URL_GEOSERVER`: [Geoserver](https://hub.docker.com/r/kartoza/geoserver/) URL that Nginx serves;